AmadeusITGroup/process-watcher/README.md

 developers can know and request the right-sized amount of memory for their needs, and tune the parallel options of their build to reduce the build duration as much as possible without exceeding the available memory (and avoid being killed by the Linux OOM killer).
+Basically, our build tool spawns a process-watcher at startup and kills it at exit time; it queries it after each possibly-large subjob.

-As it identifies a process tree by the PID of the top process, it is suitable to identify a particular process tree and not something like "all processes that are named gcc on the system", which would be problematic if several similar jobs may be running at the same time.
+As process-watcher identifies a process tree by the PID of the top process, it is suitable to identify a particular process tree and not something like "all processes that are named gcc on the system", which would be problematic if several similar jobs may be running at the same time.

 process-watcher is designed to have a very small disk footprint, memory footprint and cpu footprint, which makes its installation and